What is Urethral Dilation?

 The urethra is a tube through which urine, stored in the bladder, is passed outside the body.
 A urethral stricture is an abnormal area of constriction along the length of the urethra that reduces or obstructs the flow of urine.
 It is more common in males as the urethra is longer, passing through the penis and prostate gland.
 Urethral strictures usually occur due to inflammation and scar tissue formation in the urethra.

 A urethral dilation procedure involves stretching the narrowed urethral opening (meatus) or sides of the urethra using various techniques such as metal or plastic dilators or inflating a balloon to clear the obstruction and improve urine flow.

 Indications and Contraindications for Urethral Dilation

-Urethral dilation is commonly indicated for the treatment of urethral strictures (scarring from infection, injury, or swelling) and meatal stenosis (narrowing of the urethral opening at the end of the penis).
+Urethral dilation is an options for the treatment of urethral strictures (scarring from infection, injury, or swelling) and meatal stenosis (narrowing of the urethral opening at the end of the penis).
 The main goal of the urethral dilation procedure is to stretch the scar tissue without harming the lining of the urethra.

-Contraindications for a urethral dilation procedure include bleeding and untreated infection.
+Contraindications for a urethral dilation procedure include severe stricture disease, bleeding and untreated infection.

 Procedure for Urethral Dilation

 Urethral dilation may be performed in the office with local anesthesia, or in the operating room with sedation or general anesthesia.
 Both of these procedures are different from home urethral dilation, where a urine catheter is used to slow recurrence of urethral strictures